Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Works Cited

-Shneiderman B and Plaisant C (2006) Strategies for evaluating information visualization tools: Multi-dimensional in-depth long-term case studies.
-In: \emph{Proceedings of the 2006 {AVI} workshop on {BEyond} time and errors: Novel evaluation methods for information visualization}, Venice Italy, 23 May 2006, pp. 1--7. {ACM}.
-Available at: \url{https://dl.acm.org/doi/10.1145/1168149.1168158} (accessed 18 November 2023).
+\CSLLeftMargin{{[}64{]} } \CSLRightInline{Shneiderman, B. and Plaisant, C. 2006. \href{https://doi.org/10.1145/1168149.1168158}{Strategies for evaluating information visualization tools: Multi-dimensional in-depth long-term case studies}. \emph{Proceedings of the 2006 {AVI} workshop on {BEyond} time and errors: Novel evaluation methods for information visualization} (Venice Italy, May 2006), 1--7.}